 Bert was always an enigma wrapped in a kimono, clad in stocking feet, buying a Rothko.
 His van dyke facial hair, eclectic tastes and modern art collection made him seem like a beatnik in the early episodes of Mad Men, But we quickly learn that Bert is a staunch Nixon man who likes to namedrop Ayn Rand.
 Some beatnik.

-As the firm’s most erudite member, Bert may have eloquently eulogized Mrs. Blankenship (as an “astronaut” fittingly enough), but as late as 1969 he’s still instructing the office manager to keep the black employees at a discrete distance.
+As the firm’s most erudite member, Bert may have eloquently eulogized Mrs. Blankenship (as an “astronaut” fittingly enough) in an earlier episode, but as late as 1969 he’s still instructing the office manager to keep the black employees at a discrete distance.
 “They can work here, but I don’t want them up front where the clients can see them.”

 Of all the names the Mad Men writers could have given Bert’s housekeeper, Hattie is a notable choice.
 It brings to mind Bob Dylan’s “The Lonesome Death of Hattie Carroll,” a true-story ballad about a black barmaid killed by a wealthy young tobacco heir who received a slap on the wrist for his crime.
 The song came out at the peak of the civil rights folk music movement in 1963 and painted a stark picture of the chasm between the serving class and those with inherited privilege.